 - When migrating from Exchange: you have installed and run the program using the domain admin account, preferably the same account that you are going to use in the program's Source Server configuration window.

 - You have configured the Source Server window before attempting a migration.

 - The target server admin account has been successfully granted impersonation rights.
 The program can add these rights on its own during the configuration of the target connection.

 - CodeTwo Exchange Migration only: when logged in to a source server machine you are able to access the target server's EWS using the address you provided in this window and you are able to log in to EWS, if prompted, using the UPN and password you provided in this window.

 - The target server's public folders are enabled.
-In the case of Exchange Server 2013 or Exchange Online (Office 365), you need to manually create a mailbox for public folders.
+In the case of Exchange Online (Office 365) or Exchange Server 2010 and later, you need to manually create a mailbox for public folders.
 See this article on how to create public folders.